 - Double Chance: Bet on two of the three moneyline outcomes at reduced odds.

 - Cards: Bet on the number of red and yellow cards.Corners: Bet on the number of corners.

 - Live Betting: Basic betting at odds that change during the game based on the time and score.

 - GG OR NG: Bet on both teams scoring (GG) or one or both getting shut out (NG).

 Soccer Betting Explained

-Let’s use a 2019 FA Cup fixture – Chelsea vs Sheffield Wed.
-The lines set at FanDuel Sportsbook NJ looked as follows (important note: the team listed first or top is the home team):
+Let’s dive a little deep with an example from an FA Cup fixture – Chelsea vs Sheffield Wed.
+The lines set at FanDuel Sportsbook NJ, for example, looked as follows (important note: the team listed first or top is the home team):